godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 If it is, we then remove ``delta`` from it.

 Then we check to see if ``target_respawn_timer`` is ``0`` or less.
 The reason behind this is since we just removed ``delta`` from ``target_respawn_timer``, if it's
-``0`` or less then we've just got here, effectively allowing us to do whatever we need to do when the timer is finished.
+``0`` or less then the target just got here, effectively allowing us to do whatever we need to do when the timer is finished.

-In this case, we want to respawn our target.
+In this case, we want to respawn the target.

 The first thing we do is remove all children in the broken target holder.
-We do this by iterating over all of the children in ``broken_target_holder`` and free them.
+We do this by iterating over all of the children in ``broken_target_holder`` and free them using ``queue_free``.

-Next we enable our collision shape by setting its ``disabled`` boolean to ``false``.
+Next we enable the collision shape by setting its ``disabled`` boolean to ``false``.

-Then we make ourselves, and all of our children nodes, visible.
+Then we make the target, and all of it's children nodes, visible again.

-Finally, we reset ``current_health`` to ``TARGET_HEALTH``.
+Finally, we reset the target's health (``current_health``) to ``TARGET_HEALTH``.

 ______

 Finally, let's look at ``bullet_hit``.

-The first the we do is remove however much damage the bullet does from our health.
+The first the we do is remove however much damage the bullet does from the target's health.

-Next we check to see if we're at ``0`` health or lower.
-If we are, then we've just died and need to spawn a broken target.
+Next we check to see if the target is at ``0`` health or lower.
+If it is, the target has just died and we need to spawn a broken target.

 We first instance a new destroyed target scene, and assign it to a new variable, ``clone``.

-Next we add ``clone`` as a child of our broken target holder.
+Next we add ``clone`` as a child of the broken target holder.

-For an added bonus, we want to make all of the target pieces explode outwards.
-Do to this, we iterate over all of the children in ``clone``.
+For bonus effect, we want to make all of the target pieces explode outwards.
+To do this, we iterate over all of the children in ``clone``.

 For each child, we first check to see if it's a :ref:`RigidBody <class_RigidBody>` node.
 If it is, we then calculate the center position of the target relative to the child node.
-Then we figure out which direction we are relative to the center.
+Then we figure out which direction the child node is relative to the center.
 Using those calculated variables, we push the child from the calculated center, in the direction away from the center, using the damage of the bullet as the force.

 .. note:: We multiply the damage by ``12`` so it has a more dramatic effect.
 You can change this to a higher or lower value depending on how explosive you want
           your targets to shatter.

-Next we set our respawn timer for our non-broken target.
-We set it to ``TARGET_RESPAWN_TIME``, so it takes ``TARGET_RESPAWN_TIME`` many seconds to respawn.
+Next we set the target's respawn timer.
+We set the timer to ``TARGET_RESPAWN_TIME``, so it takes ``TARGET_RESPAWN_TIME`` many seconds for the target to respawn.

-Then we disable the non-broken target's collision shape, and set our visibility to ``false``.
+Then we disable the non-broken target's collision shape, and set the target's visibility to ``false``.

 ______